SabariDhanush26/My-Weather-App/README.md

-# My-Weather-App
+# My-Weather-App - Full-Stack Web-App
 - Current weather data based on your city
 - Weather Forecast
-- Softwares and tools used: React.JS, Node.JS, VSCode
+- Software tools used: React.JS, Node.JS, CSS, VSCode
+- PS: Switch to Main Branch to view the code.